 Trasylol, a blood clotting drug (aprotinin) produced by Bayer AG, is used to stop bleeding during heart bypass surgery.
-Since most bypass patients don't know which drugs they are given during surgery, most Trasylol patients are unaware that they received the drug.
+Since most bypass patients don’t know which drugs they are given during surgery, most Trasylol patients are unaware that they received the drug.
 If you or a loved was injured by Trasylol you can contact a Miami personal injury lawyer at Freidin Brown, P.A. to take legal action.

 Get started with a FREE lawyer consultation.
 Call 866-716-7292 to schedule an appointment.